yuruotong1/autoMate/README.md

 - 🖥️ Full Interface Control - Support operations on any visual interface, not limited to specific software
 - 🚅 Simplified Installation - Support for Chinese environment, one-click deployment

 ## 🚀 Quick Start

-### 📥 Direct Use
+### 📥 Direct Usage
-You can directly download the executable file from GitHub release to use.
+You can directly download the executable file from github release.

 ### 📦 Installation
-It is strongly recommended to install miniConda first and use miniconda to install dependencies.
-There are many tutorials online; if you're still confused, you can ask AI.
-Then install the environment according to the following commands:
+We strongly recommend installing miniConda first and using miniconda to install dependencies.
+There are many tutorials available online, or you can ask AI for help.
+Then follow these commands to set up the environment:

 ```bash
 # Clone the project